tgrassmee/TypescriptWithNode/README.md

 2. npm i typescript || npm i typescript -g

-3. Run tsc --init to create tsconfig.json
+3. Run tsc --init to create tsconfig.json && customize this file for your purpose